The Garden Court Restaurant

 ***** Jay Foxx NYC

 Brought my girlfriend here for a romantic dinner with the purpose of proposing to her.
 I agonized over what to wear since this has such an opulent ambiance and the occasion was momentous.
 I finally decided to wear a favorite t shirt with a Hugo Boss suit.
-Nothing too flashy with a slight edgy feel considering the Batman T-shirt.
+Nothing too flashy with a slight edgy feel considering all the possible Batman T shirts I could have worn.
 Some of my friends think I have a Batman T shirt fetish but I say that I have to be true to myself which is acknowledging that I am a Batman T-shirt connoisseur.
 I must have over a hundred t-shirts alone featuring the masked one and other main characters from the comic book and movie series.
 My girlfriend wore an ethereal gown from Ralph Lauren with a fairy princess tiara and glittery Swarovski crystals wand.
 Needless to say heads turned as we entered the restaurant.
 Quite honestly I don't remember much about the meal except that it didn't disappoint.
 What was most important was that my girlfriend accepted and the restaurant patrons erupted with clapping and cheers!
 We have been returning on each year on the anniversary of the proposal.